-- a.
-Define the mission - b.
-Determine objectives - c.
-Assess resources - d.
-Evaluate environmental risks and opportunities - e.
-Formulate a marketing strategy - f.
-Implement the strategy through operating plans - g.
-Gather feedback to monitor and adapt strategies when necessary - 2.
+- Define the mission. - b.
+Determine objectives. - c.
+Assess resources. - d.
+Evaluate environmental risks and opportunities. - e.
+Formulate a marketing strategy. - f.
+Implement the strategy through operating plans. - g.
+Gather feedback to monitor and adapt strategies when necessary. - 2.
 Defining the organization's mission and objectives - a.
 The organizational mission - i.
-The mission is the essential purpose that differentiates the organization from others - The mission statement specifies the organization's overall goals and operational scope and provides general guidelines for future management actions - iii.
-Adjustments made to mission statement reflects changing business environments and management philosophies - b.
-The organizational objectives - The basic objectives, or goals, in a firm's mission statement guide the development of supporting marketing goals and plans - ii.
-Objectives should state specific intentions and specify a time period for specific achievements - 3.
+The mission is the essential purpose that differentiates the organization from others. - ii.
+The mission statement specifies the organization's overall goals and operational scope and provides general guidelines for future management actions. - iii.
+Adjustments made to mission statement reflects changing business environments and management philosophies. - b.
+The organizational objectives - The basic objectives, or goals, in a firm's mission statement guide the development of supporting marketing goals and plans. - ii.
+Objectives should state specific intentions and specify a time period for specific achievements. - 3.
 Assessing organizational resources and evaluating environmental risks and opportunities - a.
-This consists of an assessment of an organization's strengths, weaknesses, and available opportunities - b.
-Organizational resources include capabilities of the firm's production, marketing, finance, technology, and employees - c.
-Environmental effects can emerge both from within the organization and from the external environment - 4.
-Formulating, implementing and monitoring a marketing strategy - a.
-A good marketing plan revolves around an efficient, flexible, and adaptable marketing strategy - A marketing strategy is an overall, companywide program for selecting a target market and satisfying customers in that market through the elements in the marketing mix-product, distribution, promotion, and price - c.
-The strategy must be monitored to ensure that objectives are a competitive edge?
+This consists of an assessment of an organization's strengths, weaknesses, and available opportunities. - b.
+Organizational resources include capabilities of the firm's production, marketing, finance, technology, and employees.